Global Vision Transformer Pruning with Hessian-Aware Saliency: Latency-aware global structural pruning

 Pruning can be tailored towards latency reduction by penalizing the importance score with latency-aware regularization:

-$\text{Lat}(\cdot)$ denotes the latency of the current model, which is characterized by a lookup table of attention block latency given the current EMB, H, QK, V, and MLP dimension of each block in the pruned model.
-Details of the latency lookup table are provided in Appendix~\ref{ap:lat}, where we show a small lookup table can achieve accurate latency estimation throughout the pruning process.
+$\text{Lat}(\cdot)$ denotes the latency of the current model, which is characterized by a lookup table given the current EMB, H, QK, V, and MLP dimension of each block in the pruned model.
+Details of the lookup table are provided in Appendix~\ref{ap:lat}, where we show a small lookup table can achieve accurate latency estimation throughout the pruning process.
+Latency-aware regularization helps the pruned model to reach the latency target faster with higher accuracy, as shown in Appendix~\ref{ap:latreg}.
 We use $\mathcal{I}^L_{\mathcal{S}}$ as the pruning criteria for iterative pruning in our work, with detailed procedure in Appendix~\ref{ap:config}.
 A compact and dense model can be achieved by removing pruned groups and recompiling the model.